Forth and Clyde Canal: Geography

 The eastern end of the canal is connected to the River Forth by a stretch of the River Carron near Grangemouth.
 The canal roughly follows the course of the Roman Antonine Wall and was the biggest infrastructure project in Scotland since then.
 The highest section of the canal passes close to Kilsyth and it is fed there by an aqueduct which gathers water from (the purpose built) Birkenburn Reservoir in the Kilsyth Hills, stored in another purpose-built reservoir called Townhead near Banton, from where it feeds the canal via a feeder from the Shawend Burn near Craigmarloch.
 The canal continues past Twechar, through Kirkintilloch and Bishopbriggs to the Maryhill area north of Glasgow city centre.
 A branch to Port Dundas was built to secure the agreement and financial support of Glasgow merchants who feared losing business if the canal bypassed them completely.
 This branch flows past Murano Street Student Village, halls of residence for the University of Glasgow.
 The western end of the canal connects to the River Clyde at Bowling.

 In 1840, a 1/2 mi canal, the Forth and Cart Canal, was built to link the Forth and Clyde canal, at Whitecrook, to the River Clyde, opposite the mouth of the River Cart.

 Origins

+The canal was authorised by the Forth and Clyde Navigation Act 1768 (8 Geo.
+3. c.
+63).